ESANDUWyte/Gojo-Satoru/README.md

 > [Automated Multi Device whatsapp bot created](https://github.com/ESANDUWyte/X-O-F-I-Y---X---M-D) by [Indumina](github.com/ESANDUWyte)

-> Dont forget to give a star bro.🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again
+> Pls Give A Start Guys 🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again

 > If The Api Of This Bot Run Empty You Can Change it To Your Own Api By Changing [Here](https://github.com/ESANDUWyte/X-O-F-I-Y---X---M-D/blob/master/settings.js#L18) And Register [here](https://zenzapis.xyz/) to get apikey